ror-community/ror-site/content/events/2020-05-21-ror-community-call.md

 duration = ""
 location = ""
 recorded = ""
-description = "In this meeting of the ROR Community Advisory Group. we report on outreach efforts including the first “Intro to ROR” webinar and the launch of a ROR  YouTube channel.
+description = "The bi-monthly ROR Community Advisory Group meeting includes updates from the ROR team, opportunities for feedback on ROR processes and policies, updates from ROR adopters, and more.
+In the May 2020 meeting, we hear reports on outreach efforts, including the first “Intro to ROR” webinar and the launch of a ROR  YouTube channel.
 Development and curation updates include a new technical lead, improved metadata handling from GRID, and ongoing work on ORCID integration, with plans to streamline bulk submission of organizations to ROR.
-Community updates highlight efforts like mapping ROR IDs at the US DOE and integrating ROR into OJS journals, with discussions on validating ROR IDs through additional metadata.
+Community updates highlight efforts such as mapping ROR IDs at the US DOE and integrating ROR into OJS journals, with discussions about validating ROR IDs through additional metadata.
 Lastly, a publisher implementation group is forming, and timelines for Crossref and ORCID integrations are being set." website = "" reglink = ""
 +++